Invest in our sustainable fairafric shares!

 Climate-neutral certification (both chocolate and company)

-First Seedrs campaign (Seedrs enables start-ups to gain their customers as shareholders), in which 264 private individuals have invested in fairafric
+First Seedrs campaign (Seedrs enables startups to attract their customers as shareholders), in which 264 private individuals invested in fairafric

 2019

-Decision to build a larger chocolate factory on our own: On the land of the cocoa cooperative we work with, in the rural region where the cocoa beans grow.
+Decision to build a larger chocolate factory under our own management: On the land of the cocoa cooperative we work with, in the rural region where the cocoa beans also grow.

 Increase in shareholders to 360; Ludwig Weinrich and claro fairtrade AG join the fairafric family